junxit/us-congress-bills-117/metadata.md

 - 2021-10-26 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-44.
 - 2021-10-26 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-44.
 - 2021-10-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 154.
+- 2021-12-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9040; text: CR S9040)
+- 2021-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9040; text: CR S9040)